starkinfra/sdk-dotnet/README.md

 ### Query PixClaims

-You can query multiple PixClaims according to filters.
+You can query multiple Pix claims according to filters.

 ```c#
 using System;